sourcegraph/handbook/content/product-engineering/engineering/enablement/frontend-platform/index.md

    - All code browsing and code host-like views
    - Code syntax highlighting
    - Sourcegraph application homepage
-   - Support and enable other teams in all of the above.
+   - . . .
+And supporting other teams in all of the above

 ## Contact

-- #frontend-platform channel or @frontendplatform in Slack.
+- #frontend-platform, @frontendplatform, or @frontend-platform-support in Slack.
 - [team/frontend-platform](https://github.com/sourcegraph/sourcegraph/labels/team%2Ffrontend-platform) label and @sourcegraph/frontend-platform team on GitHub.

 ## Growth plan

-We are not planning on growing the Frontend Platform team further in 2021.
+[Come work with us!](https://boards.greenhouse.io/sourcegraph91/jobs/4079706004) We're hiring an early-career frontend engineer to join our team.

 ## Tech stack